HantzeWANG/CPSC-210/README.md

 ## Project introduction

-The system is designed to help users:
-- manage their inventory more efficiently
+The system is designed to help users manage their inventory precisely and efficiently, there are
+- different warehouse under a user
-- record each transaction in different warehouses
+- transaction records in each warehouse
-- view varies features including **cost**, **stock**, **transactions**, etc.
+- view varies statistical data including **cost**, **stock**, **transactions**, etc. to help make decisions

-The project is designed for small enterprises to *manage their inventory* more efficiently.
-User can view the transaction records and record every sell or purchase.
-This project is interesting for me because I can use it to manage some of my important belongings in daily life.
-Later on, I can make it to different versions including *stock portfolio tracker*.
+This project is interesting for me because I can use it to manage some of my important belongings in daily life as well.
+Later on, I can make it to different upgraded versions including *stock portfolio tracker*.

 ## User stories

-- As a user, I want to purchase a kind of goods and add it to goods menu
+- As a user, I want to purchase a number of goods at some cost and add it to the list of goods in warehouse
-- As a user, I want to sell a kind of goods
+- As a user, I want to sell a number of goods at some price
-- As a user, I want to create a record for each purchase or sell and add it in transactions
+- As a user, I want to create a new warehouse and switch on viewing different warehouses
-- As a user, I want to check detailed information of a goods on the menu
+- As a user, I want to check detailed information of goods on the menu
 - As a user, I want to view my transaction records in a warehouse